DougHughes8906/book-library/README.md

 Allows users to keep track of books that they are reading and have read.
+Users can store information on their books and can view a simple visual representation of their library.
+Books can be added and removed from the library.
+Books can also be marked as read when the user finishes the particular books.